ScratchAddons/website-v2/content/blog/v1-36-released.md

 ### Semi-hidden toolbar in full screen

 When using the [Enhanced full screen](https://scratch.mit.edu/scratch-addons-extension/settings#fullscreen) addon, you only had the option to show the toolbar (the green flag and stop sign) persistently at the top of the screen or to hide it completely.
-Now, you can have it show only while your mouse is hovering near the top of the screen, which is a nice trade-off if I do say so myself.
+Now, you can set it to show only while your mouse is hovering near the top of the screen, which is a nice in-between.

 ![Mouse hovering over the top of the screen and making the toolbar show up](/assets/img/blog/v1-36-released/fullscreen-toolbar-on-hover.mp4)